EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - one vertex of color “column” for every attribute;
 - one vertex of color “row” for every tuple;
 - one vertex for every distinct value in a column;
-- an arc connects every value to the column and row(s) in which it appears.
+- an arc connects every value to the column and row(s) in which it appears ($1:1$).

-RCV on plaintext values is identical to the one on indexes.
-Inference exposure can be measured by evaluating the **automorphisms** of the graph.
+RCV on plaintext values is identical to the one on indexes, as it is possible to notice in the images below.
+Inference exposure can be measured not by evaluating the frequencies of the values but by evaluating the **automorphisms** of the graph.
 Not sufﬁcient to count the number of automorphisms:
 - if there are $K$ automorphisms and in $k$ of them the label assigned to $v_i$ is the same, there is a probability of $k/K$ of identifying the value.

 An example of DB+DB$^k$.